 Wegman (2011) points out that Isaac is the first musician to be labeled a “composer” in any official documents, in a time when most composers were hired as singers or instrumentalists or held holy orders as priests.

-In 1507, Maximilian convened the Reichstag – the parliament of the Empire, comprised of nobility, major churchmen, and other leaders – in Constance, Germany.
+In 1507, Maximilian convened the Reichstag – the parliament of the Empire, nobility, major churchmen, and other leaders – in Constance, Germany.
 Isaac traveled to Constance from Florence to provide music for the combined forces of Maximilian’s Imperial Hofkapelle (court chapel choir) and the Constance Kantorei (cathedral choir), described by Schuler (1980) as “one of the leading pre-Reformation vocal groups in Germany”.

 During Isaac’s two-year stay in Constance, he was commissioned by the Constance cathedral chapter to “compose a group of motets, setting in choral polyphony certain portions of the Mass Proper to the most solemn feasts of the liturgical year”.
 One of the stipulations of the commission was that the music would remain the property of the Constance cathedral, not to be printed or shared elsewhere.
 Isaac completed this commission and submitted a set of motets to the cathedral on November 29, 1509.
 It is yet unclear as to whether he was still in Constance at that date or whether they were submitted from somewhere else.
 Isaac was active as a Florentine citizen after the Constance commission as documented by Zanovello (2008) and others.

 Alas, history did not favor this collection of sacred music.
 In the same year as Isaac’s death, Martin Luther sent the 95 Theses to the Archbishop of Mainz.
 The resulting religious upheaval spread quickly and by 1520 the Reformation arrived in Constance.
 The citizenry revolted against the Prince-Bishop, ruler of the city.
 He was forced to flee across Lake Constance to set up residence in Überlingen and, while some of the musicians of the cathedral remained, others joined the Reformation effort or left for other places.
-The Isaac manuscripts went various ways and other music liturgical books were lost, such as the Constance missal containing the chants upon which, presumably, Isaac’s music was based.
-Moreover, Maximilian died in 1519.
+The Isaac manuscripts went various ways and other music liturgical books were lost, such as the Constance missal containing the chants upon which Isaac’s music was based.
+Maximilian died in 1519.
 His successor, Charles V of Spain assumed the throne and brought his own musicians with him, disbanding the Hofkapelle that Maximilian had assembled and for which Isaac had composed a multitude of sacred polyphony.

 The story of how the Isaac manuscripts from Constance and the Imperial repertory came to be printed as one compilation is interesting and convoluted.
 Burn (2002) provides a detailed summary.
 In short, a Nuremberg bookseller, Johannes Ott, announced in 1537 that he intended to publish the “Choralis of Constance”.
 He had evidently compiled quite the collection of Isaac motets for the Mass Proper from various sources, including Ludwig Senfl, who had been part of Maximilian’s Hofkapelle and who probably had much of the former Imperial repertory in his possession.
 But, both Ott and Senfl died before this collection was ever published.
 Ott’s printer, Hieronymus Formschneider, evidently bought or was given the manuscripts by Ott’s widow and Formschneider eventually published the music in three separate volumes in partbook format under the title Choralis Constantinus (CC).
 The first volume appeared in 1550 with volumes two and three following in 1555.

-However, shortly after Formschneider’s publication, the reforming Council of Trent made much of the music liturgically obsolete.
+Shortly after Formschneider’s publication, however, the reforming Council of Trent made much of the music liturgically obsolete.
 The Choralis Constantinus became the domain of theorists and musicologists, who wrote many treatises throughout the centuries regarding Isaac’s remarkable plainsong-based polyphony.
 The collection was under continual study and not forgotten, but little performed.
 Indeed, Anton Webern, one of the most influential composers of the twentieth century, transcribed Volume II of the Choralis Constantinus as his doctoral dissertation at the University of Vienna.

 For more information regarding Isaac and his legacy, do not look to music history books.
 Instead, peruse the selected references.